 This course presents the latest systems development methods, tools, and techniques.
 This course concentrates on the fundamentals of systems design, analysis of information requirements, and the analysis process.
 Students learn prototyping, how to manage projects and use CASE and OOM tools.
 Students will be able to, upon completing this course, analyze a problematic system and design a solution.

 Pre-Requisites: CPT 101 or 105, CPT 202, MAT 102, CPT 311

-Continuing where CPT 111 left off, this course delves into more advanced topics, such as implementing object0oriented designs using classes and interfaces, managing operating-system process, building GUIs with JavaFX, hiding information, inheritance, abstratc classes, design patterns, listeners, exception handling, and more.
+Continuing where CPT 111 left off, this course delves into more advanced topics, such as implementing object oriented designs using classes and interfaces, managing operating-system process, building GUIs with JavaFX, hiding information, inheritance, abstract classes, design patterns, listeners, exception handling, and more.
 At the end of this course, students will be equipped with the skills necessary to write robust, scalable, and optimal Java code effectively.

 Pre-Requisites: CPT 101 or 105, CPT 202, MAT 102, CPT 311

 This course introduces students to the theoretical hardware and software foundations of embedded systems and expands into the areas of signal integrity, system security, low power, and hardware-software co-design.
 The course builds upon earlier material to teach students how to apply reliable, robust solutions to a wide range of applications operating in today’s often challenging environments.
 Students will explore each of the key theoretical and practical issues to consider when designing an application in today’s world.
 This courses stresses the importance of security, safety, and reliability in the design and development of embedded systems and provides a balanced treatment of both the hardware and the software aspects.